CONSTRUCTION MATERIALS — TURKEY-ORIGIN SOURCING

 Common gap

-Outdated harmonised standard referenced in DoP; updated standard version not confirmed.
+Outdated standard referenced in DoP; updated version not confirmed for the specific product category and transition timeline.

 What it covers